kernelorg-mirror/linux_kernel_git_dhowells_linux-fs/Documentation/filesystems/caching/netfs-api.rst

 ==============================

-If a network filesystem has locally modified data that it wants to write to the cache, it needs to mark the pages to indicate that a write is in progress, and if the mark is already present, it needs to wait for it to be removed first (presumably due to an already in-progress operation).
+If a network filesystem has locally modified data that it wants to write to the cache, it needs to mark the folios to indicate that a write is in progress, and if the mark is already present, it needs to wait for it to be removed first (presumably due to an already in-progress operation).
 This prevents multiple competing DIO writes to the same storage in the cache.